TakenPilot/gulp-group-concat/readme.md

   .pipe(gulp.dest('dest'));
 ```

-##Duplicates files that match more than one file glob.
+##Duplicate files that match more than one file glob

 ###Example: